OWASP/API-Security/CONTRIBUTING.md

 =================

-When contributing to this repository, please first discuss the change you wish to make via issue with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via submitting an issue with the owners of this repository before making a change.
 Fixing typos or rephrasing for better understanding DO NOT require discussion.

 ## Branching Model